 Studio One has been gaining ground for several years, and it's now a DAW of real power and maturity.

 Version 3 heralded the arrival of new arranging, sound design and composing features, and added a couple of extra software instruments, too.

 In fact, Studio One 3 was a very solid update, boasting greatly improved content, a significantly more powerful and creative feature set, and a generally more professional feel.
-There have been further free updates since then, too, with PreSonus listening to user requests and acting on them.
+There have been further updates since then, too, with version 3.5 giving you a new audio engine and redesigned project page.

 It all adds up to a well-rounded DAW that, for the most part, stands shoulder-to-shoulder with its far more established rivals.

 FULL REVIEW: PreSonus Studio One 3

 While many DAW developers like to unveil 'full' version updates on a regular basis, Apple prefers to give us a steady stream of point releases.
 Logic Pro X 10.1 and 10.2 were both significant revisions, and the same could be said of version 10.3, particularly if you own a Touch Bar-equipped MacBook Pro.

 This comes with a tweaked GUI that's designed to look more contemporary and be more legible, while the Touch Bar can be used to navigate your project in a timeline overview.
 As in GarageBand, it gives you access to volume and Smart Controls, and you have the option to turn it into a musical keyboard (complete with various custom scale options) or a set of drum pads, too.
 The Touch Bar can also be customised to allow access to your favourite keyboard shortcuts.